 Maggie holds both a Bachelor’s and a Master’s degree from Westminster Choir College in Princeton, New Jersey.
 She has previously conducted youth choirs and community ensembles including the Seacoast Choral Society, ChildrenSong of NJ, and has experience teaching elementary and secondary music.
 Maggie has sung professionally in churches and ensembles for the past decade, and enjoys singing professionally in choral and solo settings.

-The Director of Music for Christ Church has served our staff liaison to Pine Street Players at Christ Church, our growing youth theatre program, and Maggie will continue in this role.
-She will also serve as Head of Music and Music Director for the Pine Street Players.
-When she’s not working here at Christ Church, Maggie will continue as a performer with theatre companies throughout New England.
+The Director of Music for Christ Church has served our staff liaison to Pine Street Players at Christ Church, our growing youth theatre program, and Maggie also fills this rol.
+She serves as Head of Music and Music Director for the Pine Street Players.
+When she’s not working here at Christ Church, Maggie performs with theatre companies throughout New England.

 Christ Church has a long history of loving its music in all forms as part of our worship and as a pure demonstration of the beauty of God’s melodies in our lives.
 Our programs include choirs made up of adults, teens and children as well as some of our talented instrumentalist parishioners.